JuliaGPU/Vulkan.jl/docs/src/features.md

 There are exceptions to the described above. `CommandBuffer`s and `DescriptorSet`s do not register any destructor and are never implicitly freed.
 You will have to explicitly free those resources yourself with `free_command_buffers` and `free_descriptor_sets` respectively.
 The reason for that is that they are supposed to be freed in batches for performance considerations.
 Please note also that, except for these two handle types, you should **never** explicitly call the destructors, otherwise they will be destroyed twice, likely resulting in a crash.

+Because finalization order is the source of many Vulkan bugs, particularly when objects implicitly depend on other objects being alive, there is a [preference](@ref preferences) `LOG_DESTRUCTION` that allows you to log all destructions if set to `"true"`.

 ### [Expose \*\[Create/Allocate\]Info arguments](@id expose-create-info-args)

 Handles that can only be created with a single API constructor possess an additional constructor that wraps around the generated create/allocate\* functions, building the required \*\[Create/Allocate\]Info from exposed arguments.
 That way, you do not have to explicitly construct this intermediate structure, which reduces boilerplate code.